 I have used Patient Media in my practice for years, its great stuff!

-Listening to your tapes and reading your books, you have repeated many times to ask questions to make patients think.
+Listening to your tapes and reading your books, you have repeated many times to ask questions to get patients to think.

 I don't know.